MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 1. Select **VM Password** for Authentication Type.
 1. Enter your username and password and select **Connect**.
-1. When the RDP session to the Windows server opens, use the windows search box on the tool bar to search for `Edge` browser.
+1. When the RDP session to the Windows server opens, use the Windows search box on the tool bar to search for `Edge` browser.
 1. In the Microsoft Edge browser, paste the chat endpoint into the browser to open the chat app.
 1. When the chat app displays, use one of the cards to get an answer.